A General Theory of Dreams

 Another example is that we may not know how to get to a certain destination while driving a car and get lost in heavy traffic and on several roads.
 Also, imagine one ship colliding with a larger one at sea, or two ships in a harbor, one smaller than the other.
 Thus, in the later stages of a dream, our personal efforts become inferior to the large images; conversely, the large images become ascendant or predominant.

-Sometimes, the mind utilizes currently evoked desires or concerns in determining a dream’s activities, and we may be able to draw psychological inferences from these activities.
+When the mind utilizes currently evoked desires or concerns in determining a dream’s activities, we may be able to draw psychological inferences from these activities.
 The wishes in a dream may be real, but again, in the context of a dream, they still represent our efforts to reduce internal energy.
 Once awake, we can accomplish myriads of things, and we must be willing to do those things that help us survive and thrive.

-Once the storage of energy has reached a peak or maximum, these large images must release their energy.
+Once the storage of energy has reached a peak or maximum, the large images must release their energy.
 It is like a large waterfall spilling over a dam, a stream rushing down a mountain toward a town, water flowing rapidly through a culvert, or a flood.
-To avoid recurrence of a considerable disturbance, we must accept the alternative of expanding energy into the outer layers of the brain, the cortex.
+To avoid the recurrence of a considerable disturbance, we must accept the alternative of expanding energy into the outer layers of the brain, the cortex.
 This wakes us up and stimulates the whole body.
 Another picture is of several people running toward the end a bridge, presumably the one between sleeping and waking.

 With consciousness, useful energy is freed up, allowing and even challenging us to find external activities to undertake.
 Hopefully, during waking hours, we can commit ourselves to lines of action that are productive, may even be helpful to others. and do not infringe on other people’s rights.
 Consciousness also implies an admiration of others and an appreciation of things.